-- NOTE:
+NOTE:

-- 1. ESR and C reactive protein (C-RP) are both markers of inflammation.
-2. Generally, ESR does not change as rapidly as does CRP, either at the start of inflammation or as it resolves.
-3. CRP is not affected by as many other factors as is ESR, making it a better marker of inflammation.
-4. If the ESR is elevated, it is typically a result of two types of proteins, globulins or fibrinogen.
-5. Women tend to have a higher ESR, and menstruation and pregnancy can cause temporary elevations.
-6. Drugs such as dextran, methyldopa, oral contraceptives, penicillamine procainamide, theophylline, and vitamin A can increase ESR, while services and quiping may decrease it. aspirin, cortisone, and quinine may decrease it
+- ESR and C reactive protein (C-RP) are both markers of inflammation.
+Generally, ESR does not change as rapidly as does CRP, either at the start of inflammation or as it resolves.
+CRP is not affected by as many other factors as is ESR, making it a better marker of inflammation.
+If the ESR is elevated, it is typically a result of two types of proteins, globulins or fibrinogen.
+Women tend to have a higher ESR, and menstruation and pregnancy can cause temporary elevations.
+Progs such as doubtern mathyldona, oral contracentives, popicillamino procesingmide, the only viling, and vitality in the orange of the contracentives.

+- 6. Drugs such as dextran, methyldopa, oral contraceptives, penicillamine procainamide, theophylline, and vitamin A can increase ESR, while aspirin, cortisone, and quinine may decrease it